-We also recommend The Company Burger on Freret and Cadiz streets for its solid menu of delicious burgers, fries and milkshakes.
+We also recommend The Company Burger on Freret and Cadiz streets for its solid menu of delicious burgers, fries, and milkshakes.
 The menu keeps it simple with the award-winning lamb, turkey, and beef burgers, plus sides, shakes, and cocktails.
-The “not burger” options are also kept simple: hot dogs, and grilled cheese and fried chicken sandwiches.
+The “not burger” options are also kept simple: hot dogs, grilled cheese, and fried chicken sandwiches.

 Mojo Coffee House, 4700 Freret St.

 A cozy, welcoming hangout where you can grab small-batch roasted coffee, and a vegan muffin and connect to wi-fi.

 You won’t find full kitchen service at this laid-back coffee house (the counter-service destination is more of a pastry-and-sandwich place), but for those mornings when you just need caffeine and a quick bite, nothing beats Mojo.

 Cure, 4905 Freret St.

 Dimly-lit, upscale lounge inside a former firehouse on Freret Street with craft cocktails and small plates.

 A popular destination for cocktail lovers, Cure is a stylish, upscale lounge located inside a renovated firehouse.
 There you can sip your classic New Orleans cocktails surrounded by bottles of bourbons from around the world, including the hard-to-find, rare and reserve varieties.
 The well-reviewed menu offers a rotation of frequently changing cocktails made by seasoned mixologists along with small plates and bar snacks.
 If you’re coming in for lunch on a weekend, it would have to be on a later side, as Cure opens at 3 p.m.

 Blaze Pizza, 5001 Freret St.

 Signature and build-your-own pizzas plus salads in the 2,400 sq. ft. space.

 This is the second New Orleans location for the Los Angeles-based, LeBron James-backed chain.
 (The first one opened in 2015 on O’Keefe Avenue in the CBD.)
 This restaurant is located on Robert Street and Freret near Dat Dog.
 It’s open till midnight Sun.-Thu., and till 2 a.m.
 Fri.-Sat.
 The menu is straightforward, featuring signature pizzas with some vegetarian options, and lots of kid-friendly toppings if you want to BYO pizza.